-Angle es of inclination n, in degree s (1) Athw Athwartship Fore-and-aft Type of machinery, equipment or component Static Dynamic (4) Static Dynamic (5) Machinery and equipment relative to main electrical power 15 22,5 5 7,5 Machinery and equipment relative to the emergency power installation and crew and passenger safety systems of the ship (e.g. emergency source of power, emergency fire pumps, etc.) 22,5 (2) 22,5 (2) 10 10 Switchgear and associated electrical and electronic components and remote control systems (3) 22,5 22,5 10 10 (1) Athwartship and fore-and-aft angles may occur simultaneously in the(2) In the case of gas carriers or chemical tankers, the emergency power 5 hip flooded to a final athwartship inclination up to a maximum of 30°.
+Angle s of inclination n, in degrees s (1) Athwa artship hip Fore-and-a Type of machinery, equipment or component Static Dynamic (4) Static Dynamic (5) Machinery and equipment relative to main electrical power 15 22,5 5 7,5 Machinery and equipment relative to the emergency power installation and crew and passenger safety systems of the ship (e.g. emergency source of power, emergency fire pumps, etc.) 22,5 (2) 22,5 (2) 10 10 Switchgear and associated electrical and electronic components and remote control systems (3) 22,5 22,5 10 10 (1) Athwartship and fore-and-aft angles may occur simultaneously in the(2) In the case of gas carriers or chemical tankers, the emergency power 5 ip flooded to